jeszeo24/h2hdash/README.md

 ### Dependencies

-Run `npm run install` in the project folder to install dependencies related to Express (the server).
+Run `npm install` in the project folder to install dependencies related to Express (the server).

-`cd client` and run `npm run install` install dependencies related to React (the client).
+`cd client` and run `npm install` install dependencies related to React (the client).

 ### Database Prep